Data Management for Nonprofits-Overcoming Common Challenges

 Workplace Giving Software

-Workplace giving software (like Double the Donation) plays a key role in identifying and pursuing invaluable corporate philanthropy opportunities, such as matching gifts, volunteer incentives, and other employee-led giving initiatives.
+Workplace giving software (like Double the Donation) plays a key role in identifying and pursuing invaluable corporate philanthropy opportunities, such as matching gifts, corporate volunteer incentives, and other employee-led giving initiatives.
 And it works by connecting with your other data management tools (i.e., donation software, CRMs, volunteer management platforms, and more).

 By using donor information, Double the Donation uncovers individuals who work for companies with existing giving programs, triggers tailored outreach, and reports on possibilities for growth and expansion.